r4xghu25/Virebase/README.md

 # Virebase
-make trojan and all types of  viruses  / Beta version / just 2
+Make trojan and all types of  viruses (Beta version) just 2